orbitalquark/gtdialog/doc/manual.md

 =`--percent int`=
     The initial progressbar percentage between 0 and 100.
 =`--text str`=
     The initial progressbar display text.
+(GTK only.)
 =`--indeterminate`=
     Show the progressbar as “busy” with no percentage updates.
 =`--stoppable`=